mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 ```
 then each MongoDB® client will use those credentials when accessing the
 MariaDB server.
 Note that from the perspective of the MariaDB server, it
-is not possibe to distinguish between different MongoDB® clients.
+is not possible to distinguish between different MongoDB® clients.

 ### Unique Credentials